TheGreatHatsby/TheGreatHatsby/README.md

 I'm the @TheGreatHatsby
-I'm mainly interested in HTML and JavaScript but I also tinker with a few other laungages.
+I'm mainly interested in HTML and JavaScript but I also tinker in a few other languages.
-I like to play hockey and coding and I love Brackets and Roblox Studio.
+I like to play hockey and in my freetime you can catch me biking around town, reading a good book, hanging out with friends or playing video games.